eclipse/vorto/docs/tutorials/mqtt-python.md

++++
+tags = []
+categories = []
+date = "2017-12-18T12:00:00+08:00"
+title = "Connecting a GrovePi to Bosch IoT Hub via MQTT" parent = "Resources >" parentlink = "/resources/" sibling = "Tutorials >" siblinglink = "/tutorials/" child = " Connect GrovePi sensor"
++++

-# Connecting a GrovePi Sensor to the Bosch IoT Suite via MQTT
+# Connecting a GrovePi Sensor to the Bosch IoT Hub via MQTT

-This tutorial explains how to connect a GrovePi sensor to Bosch IoT Suite using MQTT using Vorto.
+This tutorial explains how to connect a GrovePi sensor to Bosch IoT Suite using MQTT.

 ## Prerequisites

-* Bosch ID User Account
+* You have successfully booked the Bosch IoT Hub Service (refer to [https://www.bosch-iot-suite.com/hub/](https://www.bosch-iot-suite.com/hub/)).

-* You have booked an asset communication package of the Bosch IoT Suite (refer to [Getting Started Guide](https://www.bosch-iot-suite.com/tutorials/getting-started-asset-communication/)).
+* You have successfully booked the Bosch IoT Things Service (refer to [https://www.bosch-iot-suite.com/things/](https://www.bosch-iot-suite.com/things/)).

-* You have created a Vorto Information Model for the device (refer to [Describing a device](tisensor.md)).
+* You have created the GrovePi sensor as a thing type (refer to [Creating a New Thing Type](../dx_create_thingtype)).

-* You have registered the device using the Vorto Information Model in the Bosch IoT Suite (refer to [Registering a Device in the Bosch IoT Suite](../dx_register_device)).
+* You have registered the GrovePi in the Bosch IoT Suite (refer to [Registering a Device in the Bosch IoT Suite](../dx_register_device)).

 ## Tools